 Aerospace employs many engineers with a wide breadth of expertise in areas such as aerospace design, aerodynamics, stress and structures, flight tests, avionics, hydro-mechanical and software engineering.
-To support its recruitment objectives.
-Aerospace works with educational institutions to train engineers in areas where there are shortages of qualified candidates.
-Aerospace also funds the development of programs, partners in curriculum design, provides expertise in teaching and offers internships to complement academic learning with hands on experience.
+To support its recruitment objectives, Aerospace works with educational institutions to train engineers in areas where there are shortages of qualified candidates.
+Aerospace also provides expertise in teaching and offers internships to complement academic learning with hands on experience.
 In addition, it continues to expand its internal training programs to continually improve the knowledge of its employees.